abernier/js-common-build/README.md

 ### Optional variables

-You may also set any of the following variables in the Makefile:
+You may also set any of the following variables in the `Makefile`:

 * `SRC_DIR` - the source directory (default: `src`)
 * `BUILD_DIR` - the build system dir (default: `build`)